 - Sometimes covered by insurance

 - Explores cognition and psychological impact on wellbeing

 There has been some criticism of the coaching profession by some in the counseling profession, and vice versa.
 This is an unfortunate occurrence and is likely due to stigma that surrounds both professions.
 Critics who don’t fully understand the legitimacy of coaching are doing themselves a disservice.
 The professions can coexist and even enhance support for clients.

 3 Practical Examples

-The following are a few practical examples where all three approaches could work in symbiosis.
+The following are a few practical examples where all three approaches are working in symbiosis.